rolspace/www.rolandoramos.tech/_posts/2016-10-31-list-unused-templates-spe.markdown

 title: List unused Sitecore Templates with SPE
 date: 2016-10-31
 tags:
+- code
-- this
+- sitecore
 ---

 This is a simple PowerShell script that you can use in Sitecore with the SPE, in order to find all templates in a template path which are not being referenced.
-The script will remove __StandardValues from the referrers, so any templates with only Standard Values as Referrers will not be ignored.
+The script will remove __Standard Values from the referrers, so any templates with only the __Standard Values as a referrer will not be ignored.

 {% highlight powershell %}
 #Get all templates that are not being referenced in a template path.